 Shortcomings of Reconstruction

 Breast reconstruction has the obvious benefit of allowing a woman to feel whole after a mastectomy.
 Nevertheless, there are drawbacks.
 Breast reconstruction, no matter how well planned and executed, will always involve at least some permanent scarring.
 Due to the mastectomy, the sensation of your breast will never be normal, though hopefully over time the numbness may be less perceptible.
 Regardless of the technique used, there will always be some degree of asymmetry between your breasts, both in terms of volume and feel.
 Finally, there are the risks associated with any surgical procedure such as bleeding, infection, and delayed healing.
 Sometimes, additional surgery is needed to treat these complications.
 The probability of these risks is related to your general health, whether you are overweight, and whether you smoke.
 Dr. Pin tries not to do breast reconstruction on patients until they completely stop smoking because the complications from smoking can be devastating and irreparable.

 Being a breast cancer patient can be extremely difficult.
 There is so much information to absorb and so many new terms to learn while somehow dealing with emotions ranging from fear to anger to confusion.
 The good news is you are not alone.
 You will find strength in family and friends and, most surprisingly, in yourself.
-Over the next year, you will be amazed by your own determination.
+During your treatment, you will be amazed by your own determination.
 When you complete your treatment, you will know a new sense of accomplishment.
 You will be stronger, more compassionate, and more understanding than you are now.
 But, most of all, you will be proud of yourself!

 Dallas Breast Reconstruction Consultations